 - Description: Failure to comply with cybersecurity regulations can lead to legal and financial penalties.

-- Example: A medical device company faced heavy fines for non-compliance with HIPAA security standards.
+- Example: A medical device company faced heavy fines for violating HIPAA security standards.

 21. Risk Management Failures